rahulumrao/sparc/README.md

 - Currently only supports DeepMD-kit 2.2.10 (newer versions not yet supported)
 - Limited to VASP for DFT calculations
 - Documentation is still being developed

+## Known Issue
+- Deepmd-kit `pip` installation does not install tensorflow-cuda libraries correctly to detect GPU.

 ## License